sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 <h2>General JavaScript Coding Tips</h2>

 <h4>Javascript Values</h4>
-- Their are 6 types of values used in JS: number, string, Boolean, object, function and undefined.
+- Their are 6 identifiable values types used in JavaScript: number, string, boolean, object, function and undefined.
-- The typeOf operator can be used to identify a values type.
+- The 'typeof' operator can be used to identify a values type. i.e. var theType = typeof "";

 <h4>Boolean</h4>
 - Only 2 Boolean values true & false, although values of a other type are also either true or false.